open-mmlab/mmpretrain/docs/en/user_guides/test.md

     - [Multiple machines in the same network](#multiple-machines-in-the-same-network)
     - [Multiple machines managed with slurm](#multiple-machines-managed-with-slurm)

-For image classification task and image retrieval task,
+For image classification task and image retrieval task, you could test your model after training.

 ## Test with your PC